innrvoice/react-custom-switcher/README.md

 };
 ```

-You can add and/or modify existing CSS properties of different elements and some behaviors.
-[See customization examples](https://codesandbox.io/)
+With this you can add and/or modify existing CSS properties of different elements and some behaviors.

 <hr>

 ### callback (required)
 type: *(currentValue: number) => unknown*

-A callback which is fired when user selects some options either by using drag or just clicking on some option.
+A callback which is fired when user selects an option either by using drag or just clicking on needed option.